oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/custom-log-collection/custom-log-collection.md

 ## Task 3: Inserting the mushop application specific configuration in values.yaml.

 1. In the next few steps we will update the values.yaml to collect the logs for some of the **mushop application containers**.
-    - Open the **vaules.yaml** file created in the external-values folder and set the paste mode using the below command.
+    - Open the vaules.yaml file created in the external-values folder and enable paste mode, so that vi/vim will not auto-indent any text that you paste

       ```
         <copy>
             :set paste